 - To provide professional and social support for members.

 Meetings of PHREE are held bi-monthly usually in or near Cambridge.
-These are day-long educational meetings, organized by registrars and coordinated by the PHREE Committee.
-While membership of PHREE and attendance at our business meetings is restricted to Public Health Registrars, Foundation trainees on public health attachments, Supervisors and other consultants in the region are invited to attend PHREE days.
+These are day-long educational meetings, organised by registrars and coordinated by the PHREE Committee.
+While membership of PHREE and attendance at our business meetings is restricted to Public Health Registrars, Foundation or GP trainees on public health attachments, Supervisors and other consultants in the region are invited to attend PHREE days.

 Keeping in touch

-PHREE communicates by e-mail and through Wiggio, an internet platform that facilitates group working.
+PHREE communicates by e-mail, WhatsApp and through Bitrix, an internet platform that facilitates group working.
 All public health trainees on the East of England Deanery scheme are encouraged to sign up to this.
-Instructions for how to join , and any actions necessary to join the registrar email list, will be issued to new registrars when they start.
+Instructions for how to join, and any actions necessary to join the registrar email list, will be issued to new registrars when they start.
 Any queries can be addressed to the PHREE secretary listed below.

-The PHREE Committee is elected annually in June.
+The Committee is elected annually in October.
 Committee members include:

-FPH Specialty Registrars Committee Representatives: Molly Thomas-Meyer and Elizabeth Elliot
+FPH Specialty Registrars Committee Representatives: Anna Starling and Hannah Roscoe

-EoE Trainee Forum Representatives (co-opted role): Ahmed Razavi
+EoE Trainee Forum Representatives (co-opted role): Louise Catling

 The PHREE Co-Chairs represent the East of England Public Health registrars at the East of England Specialty Training Committee for Public Health (STC), which meets bi-monthly.
 This group oversees the training of specialists and Foundation doctors in Public Health in the East of England and advises the Training Programme Directors.